New York City False-Arrest Lawyer

 Attorneys at the law firm of Peter M. Agulnick, P.C. represent individuals in bringing claims for false arrest, false imprisonment, police misconduct, and civil rights violations against the New York City police, New York State police, and other municipality police.

 Although the vast majority of police in New York serve as police officers commendably, there are, unfortunately, the rare bad apples.
-If you have been falsely arrested, falsely imprisoned, or otherwise subjected to police misconduct in New York, a lawyer form this law firm can represent you in a civil rights claim or litigation against the police and responsible municipality-employer of the New York police entity.
+If you have been falsely arrested, falsely imprisoned, or otherwise subjected to police misconduct in New York City or New York State, an attorney form this law firm can represent you in a civil rights claim against the NYC police or responsible municipality-employer of the New York police entity.
 A lawyer from this law firm can bring a claim against the New York City police for false arrest / false imprisonment.
 An experienced attorney can also bring claims under New York State tort law (false arrest, false imprisonment, wrongful arrest, malicious prosecution, and others) and federal claims (42 U.S.C. § 1983).

 Please feel free to call or email us for a free consultation by telephone with a New York litigation lawyer.